usavictor210/b/README.md

-usavictor, 11/3/18: I now own /b, originally owned by dan-simon until he deleted the repository.
+usavictor, 11/3/18: I now own /b, originally owned by dan-simon until he deleted the original repository.
 Since I had one of the only forks, by randomness, ownership was transferred to me.
-THIS MEANS ETERNITY RESPECCED IS NOW OWNED BY ME (well basically everything in here is mine now)
+THIS MEANS ETERNITY RESPECCED IS NOW OWNED BY ME (well basically everything in here is maintained by me now)

 Original description: